 Cloud payroll systems offer secure digital storage, easy retrieval, and compliance with data protection regulations.
 Accurate, updated records ensure payroll accuracy, facilitate audits, and safeguard against legal risks.

-vii) Stay Informed on Payroll Changes
+7. How to Stay Updated on Payroll Changes in Kenya

 Regulatory changes are commonplace in payroll management.
 Kenyan employers must regularly monitor communications from key bodies like KRA, SHIF, NSSF, and the Ministry of Labour to remain compliant.
 Subscribing to newsletters, attending webinars, and joining professional networks help businesses stay informed on legislative changes affecting payroll.